timtorChen/hornettrack/README.md

 # 🦋 HorneTrack

+**📦 This project was no longer work and stoped maintain since 2019 winter**

 HornetTrack is a experimental project for auto stalk user on gay dating app Hornet.

 - Inspired by [GrindrMap](https://grindrmap.neocities.org/)